I. BACTERIAL PATHOGENESIS

 b.
 Better enabling Salmonella that are not attached to host cells to be transmitted to a new host via the fecal-oral route.

-For a movie showing Salmonella invading a human cell, see the Theriot Lab Website at Stanford University Medical School.
-Click on"Greatest Hits" and then on "Salmonella typhimurium invading a fibroblast cell."
+For a movie showing Salmonella invading a human cell, courtesy of the Theriot Lab Website at Stanford University Medical School.
+"Salmonella typhimurium invading a fibroblast cell."

 4. Although enteroinvasive Escherichia coli (EIEC) (inf) don't have actin-based motility, they invade and kill epithelial cells of the colon in a manner similar to Shigella.